bhargavsp/aws_solution-architect/vpc.md

 5. Requires an IGW (Private Subnet => NATGW => IGW)
 6. 5 Gbps of bandwidth with automatic scaling up to 100 Gbps
 7. No Security Groups to manage / required
 8. Blackhole in the route table means the ec2 instance connected  to that is stopped or terminated
+9. To make the instances highly available, we should configure NAT gatways in the multiple AZ, for the fault tolerance
 ![image](https://github.com/bhargavsp/aws_solution-architect/assets/45779321/81bd85f9-51a7-467e-a592-36be1737414f)

 ## NAT gatewat vs NAT instance